AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-fmt.md

 ---
 description: Reply image format.
 Specifies the image encoding format for image data sent to the client and the corresponding response MIME type for the HTTP response header.
-seo-description: Reply image format.
-Specifies the image encoding format for image data sent to the client and the corresponding response MIME type for the HTTP response header.
-seo-title: fmt

 solution: Experience Manager
 title: fmt
-uuid: 7c589119-d1b3-460f-acbd-5e8d10d0d976

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---